Ergothioneine: Biosynthetic pathway

+Industrial sources

+Mass production of EGT can be achieved by microbial fermentation, i.e. culturing of microbes.
+The highest productivities are derived from microbes that have undergone genetically engineering to overexpress the biosynthetic pathway, either a native version (if the microbe natively makes ergothioneine) or foreign (transgenic) version.
+Escherichia coli and Saccharomyces cerevisiae (baker's yeast), two species commonly used in bio-engineering but unable to natively produce EGT, can reach EGT concentrations of 5400 mg/L and 2390 mg/L respectively for their culture media: around a hundred times of what non-modified microbes can achieve.
+In 2025, an even higher concentration of 7200 mg/L was achieved with E. coli without requiring the feeding of expensive methionine (methyl source) or cysteine by adding genes to have the bacteria make its own.

 Structure

 Ergothioneine is a thiourea derivative of the betaine of histidine and contains a sulfur atom bonded to the 2-position of the imidazole ring.
 Typical of thioureas, ergothioneine is less reactive than typical thiols such as glutathione towards alkylating agents like maleimides.
 It also resists oxidation by air.
 However, ergothioneine can be slowly oxidized over several days to the disulfide form in acidic solutions.

 Ergothioneine derivatives

 Various derivatives of ergothioneine have been reported in the literature, such as S-methyl-ergothioneine or selenium-containing selenoneine.
+The latter is made using the same biosynthetic pathway as ergothioneine when selenocysteine is present.

 Preliminary research

 Although ergothioneine is under preliminary research, its physiological role in vivo has not been determined.

+Mammals use the OCTN1 transporter to move ergothioneine into cells.
+Knockout of this gene in mouse and zebrafish models produces no substantial overt defect, though stress does amplify the differences.

 Safe intake levels

 The Panel on Dietetic Products for the European Food Safety Authority reported safe daily limits of 2.82 mg/kg of body weight for infants, 3.39 mg/kg for small children, and 1.31 mg/kg for adults, including pregnant and breastfeeding women.